-Annual GTV result Percentage of awards vesting Below 90% of target 0% vesting Equal to 90% of target 50% vesting Between 90% and 100% of target Straight-line vesting between 90% and 100% Equal to 100% of target or above 100% vesting

-GTV and the CLV/CPA ratio were chosen as measures to ensure the remuneration of Mr Bailey is directly linked to the long-term success of Catch, noting that this requires specific metrics as Catch is a marketplace with multiple sellers transacting.

-The GTV and the CLV/CPA ratio targets may be adjusted, where the Board considers it appropriate to do so, so that Mr Bailey is not unfairly advantaged or disadvantaged, for example, due to portfolio management activity.

-Wesfarmers' portfolio management and investment outcomes

-Wesfarmers' portfolio management and investment outcomes were chosen to recognise the criticality of decision-making with regards to potential acquisitions, investments and disposals on shareholder value creation.

-At the end of the four-year performance period, the Board will consider the performance of the Group Managing Director and the Group Chief Financial Officer in relation to the acquisition, investment and disposal activities of the Group over that period.
+Annual GTV result Percentage of awards vesting Below 90% of target 0% vesting Equal to 90% of target 50% vesting Between 90% and 100% of target Straight-line vesting between 90% and 100% Equal to 100% of target or above 100% vesting as measures to ensure the remuneration of Mr Bailey is directly linked that this requires specific metrics as Catch is a marketplace with nay be adjusted, where the Board considers it appropriate to do so, so or disadvantaged, for example, due to portfolio management activity.
+Wesfarmers' portfolio management and making with regards to potential acquisitions, investments and disposals on shareholder value creation. nvestment outcomes At the end of the four-year performance period, the Board will consider the performance of the Group Managing Director and the Group Chief Financial Officer in relation to the acquisition, investment and disposal activities of the Group over that period.
 Throughout the performance period, the Board maintains a log of the portfolio management and investment decisions and rationale, including the decisions not to proceed with portfolio changes or investments.
 At the end of the performance period, the Board will consider the validity of these decisions from a shareholder value creation perspective, with a greater weighting placed upon decisions made in the first year of the performance period.